ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

 ## Question 27.
 Describe Singleton Pattern In JavaScript?
-The singleton pattern is the most commonly used design pattern and one that you will probably is more than any others.
+The singleton pattern is the most commonly used JavaScript design pattern and one that you will probably be aware of more than any others.
 It provides a great way to wrap the code into a logical unit that can be accessed through a single variable.
 The Singleton design pattern is used when only one instance of an object is needed throughout the lifetime of an application.

 In JavaScript, there is a different way to achieve singleton object than any other object oriented supported language (Java, C++).
 In JavaScript Singleton pattern have many uses, they can be used for NameSpacing, which reduce the number of global variables in your page (prevent from polluting global space), organizing the code in a consistent manner, which increase the readability and maintainability of your pages.
 There are two important points in the traditional definition of Singleton pattern:
 - There should be only one instance allowed for a class and